ShalokShalom/Blex-Mono-Liga-Powerline/README.md

 ### Install via Homebrew Casks

-Execute the following to install this fonts via Homebrew casks.
+Execute the following to install this font via Homebrew casks.

+(Brew is available for [Linux and macOS](https://brew.sh/)

 ```bash
 brew tap tdarshana/blex-mono-liga-powerline